 How many people do I need to start an FRN chapter?

-Ideally, you should have anywhere between two and seven core team members and between ten and one million general volunteers.
+Ideally, you should have anywhere between three and seven core team members and between ten and one million general volunteers.
 This varies greatly depending on the size of your school.

 Shouldn't I talk to dining first?